 - Specops Command Interface to PowerShell and VBScripts to automate many Active Directory management tasks.

-- Recovery Manager for Active Directory This tool recovers Active Directory objects without you needing restart the Domain Controller.
+- Recovery Manager for Active Directory This tool recovers Active Directory objects without you needing to restart the Domain Controller.

 - Microsoft Active Directory Topology Diagrammer A great mapping tool to let you see your permissions hierarchy at a glance.